 New smart chargepoint regs & your Solo

-New EV chargepoint regulations are coming soon.
-But what does this mean for home chargers?
+New EV chargepoint regulations have arrived.
+But what do they mean for home chargers?

-The government has announced that the new Electric Vehicles (Smart Charge Points) Regulations 2021 will come into force on the 30th June 2022, with further security requirements following at the end of the year.
+The UK government's new Electric Vehicles (Smart Charge Points) Regulations 2021 came into force on the 30th June 2022, with further security requirements following at the end of the year.

 What’s all this about, then?

 Electric vehicles (EVs) are becoming increasingly popular in the UK, fuelled by a surge in demand for plug-in hybrids and especially battery electric vehicles (BEVs).

 The grid will have plenty of capacity to meet the higher electricity demand, as long as we smooth charging out so that not everyone is charging at the same time, or when the supply of (cleaner/cheaper) electricity is too low.
 As most charging is expected to take place at homes, the government has brought in these new rules to ensure the nation’s electrical grid is managed intelligently.

 Thankfully our internal data on usage patterns shows that there is a lot of flexibility in home charging, meaning it can be smoothed out without leaving drivers unexpectedly short on charge.